-We bring extensive chemistry and manufacturing exper- Al has influenced the early stages of drug discovery, parchemical engineers with years of experience in pharmaceutical development, from early-stage formulation to stabilizing strategies and scale-up.
-We often start by producing small batches in the lab, then scale to larger quantities, cial manufacturing.
+We bring extensive chemistry and manufacturing exper- Al has influenced the early stages of drug discovery, partise to many programs.
+Our team consists of chemists and ticularly in identifying excipients and stabilizing formulachemical engineers with years of experience in pharmaceutical development, from early-stage formulation to stabilizing strategies and scale-up.
+We often start by producing small batches in the lab, then scale to larger quantities, and ultimately help clients transition to full-scale commer-stability, absorption, and solubility of the products.
+While cial manufacturing.